OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/key_elements.md

     * How does this compare to your views?

-* Simple exercises on average "cost of a paper"; for example the average institute budget/publication output, or your last research grant/papers out compared to the average ‘gold Open Access’ cost in that discipline.
+* Simple exercises on average "cost of a paper"; for example the average institute budget/publication output, or your last research grant/papers out compared to the average gold Open Access cost in that discipline.

 * Find out if you are eligible for funds to pay for article-processing charges APCs.